Do you know your drink? Are you aware how many units of alcohol are recommended for adults each week?

 Assessing how much you drink – online tools

 If you would like to assess how much you are drinking you can use the One You Merton Drink Checker which will go through a series of questions about your drinking habits and signpost you to support available if needed.
-Otherwise you can try the Drink Free Days website which will assess how much you are drinking each week and tell you how many units you could cut out and how much money you could save just by making small changes to your drinking habits.
-You can also find a link to the Drink Free Days app on our ‘Drinking’ page.
+Otherwise you can try the Drink Free Days app which will assess how much you are drinking each week and tell you how many units you could cut out and how much money you could save just by making small changes to your drinking habits.

 Support to cut down on alcohol